mbta/realtime_signs/README.md

 * `BRIDGE_API_USERNAME` and `BRIDGE_API_PASSWORD`: credentials for the API that gets drawbridge status.
 Both default to a blank string.
 * `TRIP_UPDATE_URL` and `VEHICLE_POSITIONS_URL`: URLs of the enhanced trip-update and vehicle-position feeds.
 Default to the real feed URLs.
 * `API_V3_KEY` and `API_V3_URL`: Access key and URL for V3 API.
 Default respectively to a blank string and the URL of the dev-green API instance.
 * `NUMBER_OF_HTTP_UPDATERS`: Number of `PaEss.HttpUpdater` processes that should run.
-These are responsible for posting updates to the PA/ESS head-end server.
+These are responsible for posting updates to the PA/ESS head-end server, so this number is also the number of concurrent HTTP requests to that server.